clkride/Address_Risk_Detection_Models/README.md

 - **Alternate Hypothesis (\(H_a\)):**
   There is a statistically significant impact of whether addresses match or not on the amount customers pay for their insurance premiums

-### Test Details:
+### Test Name: One Way ANOVA

-We will conduct a linear regression analysis to explore the relationship between the alignment of the current address with the vehicle registration address and its impact on the premium amount.
-The statistical significance of the variable will be assessed to determine its influence on premium variations.
+I conducted a One-Way Analysis of Variance (ANOVA) using a linear regression model to explore the relationship between the alignment of the current address with the vehicle registration address and its impact on the premium amount.
+The one-way ANOVA assesses the impact of different levels of the categorical variable on the variability in the numeric variable.

+I assessed the statistical significance of the variable to determine its influence on premium variations.

 ### Interpretation:
 - If the p-value is less than the chosen significance level (e.g., 0.05), we will reject the null hypothesis, suggesting a significant impact of the 'current_address_same_as_vehicle_registration_address' variable on premiums.